mantidproject/mantid/docs/source/release/v3.10.0/ui.rst

 - Fixed an issue where some graphs not associated with a workspace would not be shown in the project save as view.
 - Fixed an issue where the Spectrum Viewer could crash when a workspace contained infinities.
 - Fixed an issue where contour lines were displayed at the wrong location.
+- Fixed an issues in the Detectors table where monitor information did not show up correctly.

 SliceViewer Improvements